The $L^2$ Aeppli-Bott-Chern Hilbert complex: Introduction

 In order to obtain a Hilbert complex starting from a geometric complex like the ones just mentioned, one first restricts every differential $P$ of the complex to an operator $P_0$ defined on the space of smooth compactly supported forms, and then extends the restricted differential $P_0$ to a densely defined and closed operator on the space of $L^2$ forms with respect to a chosen metric: the two most important closed extensions are called \emph{strong} and \emph{weak}, denoted respectively by $P_s$ and $P_w$, which correspond respectively to the minimal and the maximal closed extensions defined in a distributional sense of the operator $P_0$.
 The $L^2$ Hodge theory related to the Hilbert complex originated from the Dolbeault complex, which from now on will be called \emph{$L^2$ Dolbeault Hilbert complex}, has been studied even before \cite{BL}, in parallel with the development of the $L^2$ Hodge theory associated to the de Rham complex: we refer to \cite{AV,H65,FK,Che,De82,DF,G} as a partial list of milestones on this subject.

 On the other hand, the study of a Hilbert complex arising from the ABC complex is absent in the literature.
 The aim of this paper is to define an \emph{$L^2$ Aeppli-Bott-Chern Hilbert complex}, \emph{$L^2$ ABC Hilbert complex} for short, and to establish its fundamental properties.
-In this setting the main difficulties arise from the fact that in the ABC complex the differential $\del\delbar$ is of second order, while in the classical Hodge-de Rham or Dolbeault case all the differentials are of first order.
-For example, it is well known that on a complete Riemannian or Hermitian manifold, $P_s=P_w$ and $P^*_s=P^*_w$ (where $P^*$ is the formal adjoint of $P$) for many interesting first order differential operators like $P=d,\del,\delbar$ \cite[Proposition 5]{AV}, as well as all the integer powers of $P+P^*$ (this includes the Dolbeault Laplacian $\Delta_\delbar$ and the Hodge Laplacian).
-Namely they have a unique self-adjoint extension.
-We call such an operator \emph{essentially self-adjoint} \cite[Section 3.B]{Che}.
+In this setting the main difficulties arise from the fact that in the ABC complex the differential $\del\delbar$ is of second order, while in the classical Hodge-de Rham or Dolbeault complexes all the differentials are of first order.
+For example, it is well known that on a complete Riemannian or Hermitian manifold, $P_s=P_w$ and $P^*_s=P^*_w$ (where $P^*$ is the formal adjoint of $P$) for many interesting first order differential operators like $P=d,\del,\delbar$ \cite[Proposition 5]{AV}.
+Furthermore, the integer powers of $P+P^*$ (including the Dolbeault Laplacian $\Delta_{\delbar}$ and the Hodge Laplacian) are essentially self-adjoint \cite[Section 3.B]{Che}, \emph{i.e.}, they have a unique self-adjoint extension.

-The main results of this paper are contained in Sections \ref{sec hilb complex bc a}, \ref{sec complete kahler}, \ref{sec coverings}.
-In Section \ref{sec hilb complex bc a} we define the $L^2$ ABC Hilbert complex, establish the related orthogonal decompositions of the space of $L^2$ differential $(p,q)$-forms in Theorem \ref{thm l2 bc decomp} and show that the $L^2$ unreduced Bott-Chern and Aeppli cohomology spaces can be computed via a natural smooth subcomplex of the $L^2$ ABC Hilbert complex in Theorem \ref{thm isom cohm smooth}.
-In Theorem \ref{thm bc essentially deldelbar} we prove that if $\square_{BC}$ is essentially self-adjoint, then $\del\delbar_s=\del\delbar_w$: this will be crucial in Section \ref{sec coverings}.
-Finally, similarly to the case of compact complex manifolds, we build a diagram of maps between spaces of reduced $L^2$ Bott-Chern, Dolbeault, de Rham, $\del$ and Aeppli cohomologies in Proposition \ref{prop diagram maps cohomology hilbert}.